owlbarn/tutorial/book/diffequation/README.md

 $$ y_{n+1} = y_n + \Delta~f(x_n, y_n),$$

 where $\Delta$ is a certain step size.
-This method is really easy to be implemented in OCamla, as shown below.
+This method is really easy to be implemented in OCaml, as shown below.

 ```ocaml
 let x = ref 0.